CoffeeBrewer64/casio-sploit/donate.md

 # Donate

-If you know me personally and have a spare Casio calculator you no longer need, please give it to me!
-It would really help if I had more machines to look at.
+If you know me personally and have a spare Casio calculator you no longer need, please consider donating!
+It would really help if I had more machines to work with.